Greggar/Mythic_AI_Observatory/README.md

-# Mythic AI Observatory
+# Mythic AI Observatory (Alpha)

 A distributed agentic AI monitoring and orchestration platform.
 Observes, classifies, and visualises LLM inference traces across a local or LAN-connected network of models.
+This is in the Alpha testing phase.

 - **Backend** — FastAPI conductor that runs orchestration traces against Ollama models, classifies them (DDC, LCC, synesthesia), and serves telemetry
 - **Frontend** — Next.js 16 dashboard with glassmorphic UI: real-time system vitals, trace replay, classification maps, and comparative analysis